 Strategies for moving around the Battleground

 39. With the arrival of version 1.0, you won't need to master the crouch-jump, as vaulting should take its place.
-That said, it's worth learning what heights you can vault and scale for when you're in a pinch.
+That said, it's worth toggling the 'Vault' command to something other than the regular 'jump' (Spacebar) button, because there are certain things you can only scale the old-fashioned way.
+Learn what heights you can vault and scale for when you're in a pinch.

 40. Climb onto a roof from a balcony using Crouch-jump, by first opening the door, crouch-jumping onto it, and again from the top of the door to the roof.
 Great for sniping!
 Here's an example.